🌢 Dried Chilli Heat, Coconut Depth

 Bold and Aromatic

 The paste goes into hot oil to bloom the dried red chilli and aromatics, then full-fat coconut milk is added to build the broth.
 Bamboo shoots and fragrant herbs cook through in the sauce.
-Rin tastes and adjusts the balance as it cooks.
+The balance is tasted and adjusted under Rin's direction as it cooks.
 If you're looking for proper Thai food in Doncaster, the red curry holds its own against anything in the region.

 The Flavour Profile